Ideas and inspiration for gardens of all sizes can be found at BBC Gardeners’ World Live. Here are some of my favourites from this year’s show!

 I also love how they have combined an impressive olive tree with lavender and other flowers in this Mediterranean inspired areas.
 The raised bed also serves as seating in this instance.

-And don’t forget that your garden can add an extra room to your house.
-Garden furniture is much more interesting than just wicker chairs these days – I really love these comfy sofas and chairs that bring the indoors out into the garden.
+Don’t forget that your garden can add an extra room to your house.
+Garden furniture is much more interesting than just wicker chairs these days.

 This lovely garden also featured a pond full of water-loving plants, and a hidden wigwam for kids to play in behind the garden shed.
 The show judges gave this a Gold Award as well as naming it as Best Construction in the show.